ClouDesire/docusaurus/docs/channel.md

 * Click on the **Proceeds** menu item
 * Optionally filter by **Vendor**, **Product** or time range

+### Sell-out visibility options

+On the sell-out configuration section a reseller can choose among the 3 following “visibility options”:

+* priced: the item is visible on the marketplace, its price is provided, and the customers can purchase it (default behaviour)
+* included: the item is visible on the marketplace without any price, and the customers cannot purchase it (a “contact us” button is provided instead of the typical “buy now”)
+* excluded: the item is not visibile on the marketplace, but the reseller can still sell it to a customer via [order placement](#order-placement)

 ## Automated distributors and resellers marketplace creation

 The platform enables the management of independent marketplaces managed by